 We made a conscious decision to follow our daughter’s way of learning naturally.
 We follow her rhythm, motivations, interests.
 Should we call it "unschooling"?
 It doesn't really matter how we call it.
-Our goal is to allow her to be who she truly is.
+Our goal is to allow her be who she truly is.

-In this journey, I find inspiration and support in many different education methods but we have made our own mix.
+On this journey, I find inspiration and support in many different education methods but we have made our own mix.
 Our homeschooling approach is based on:

 Free play and exploration

 Building a close relationship with nature by spending plenty of unstructured time outdoors (in the garden, in our neighborhood as well as in the forests and the mountains close-by)

-- A Montessori-inspired environment: an amazing way of fostering independence and acknowledging that children’s motivation to learn is natural and comes from inside.
-We also use Montessori materials.
+A Montessori-inspired environment: an amazing way of fostering independence and acknowledging that children’s motivation to learn is natural and comes from inside.
+You can see our Montessori-inspired home here.

 A Waldorf way of living with the seasons, including rythmes, rituals and celebrations into our daily lives and encouraging imaginative play.

-- A child-led approach of education inspired by Reggio Emilia
+"Follow the child"- a child-led approach of education inspired by Reggio Emilia and Montessori

 A Project-Based Homeschooling approach from time to time

 It's a bit messy and eclectic maybe.
 But it works for us.
 We don’t use a curriculum.
 We focus on the interests of the moment.
 Our days follow the rhythm of the seasons.
 There is plenty of time for outdoors for adventures and exploration, free outdoors and indoors play, gardening, cooking, music, arts, yoga, reading books, meeting friends and relaxing.
-Sometimes activities (Montessori, Waldorf or Reggio-inspired) are set up to deepen an increasing interest for something in particular (animals, insects, how plants grow, building sites…) We approach learning as something that happens naturally just by paying a conscious attention to the world that surrounds us.
+We have almost no "learning materials" and we approach learning as something that happens naturally just by paying a conscious attention to the world that surrounds us.
 As something that belongs to real life, not separated from it.